Table of Contents

 They get shy in front of strangers

 If not properly socialized, their instinctive caution may turn into shyness and make them nervous and aggressive.
+They can also develop separation anxiety.
 To avoid this, Collie Doxies must consistently but gradually be exposed to people and taught new sounds and sights.

 They may be hard to train